labhackercd/audiencias-publicas/README.md

 # Audiencias Públicas
 > Participate remotely in events via a three-paneled approach: live video, chat, and crowdsourced ranked questions.
-See what we're focused on next: https://trello.com/b/Wy9vwUA1/audiencias-publicas-interativas
+You can see the audiencias running in the following link <https://edemocracia.camara.leg.br/audiencias/>

 ## Installation for developers